Sistersville, West Virginia: History

-For years, many believed that oil and natural gas was under Sistersville, because natural gas and salt water had been bubbling up in Burning Springs since before 1836 (in what became Wirt County and development there became an oil boom beginning in 1860).
+For years, many believed that oil and natural gas lay under Sistersville, because natural gas and salt water had been bubbling up in Burning Springs since before 1836 (in what became Wirt County and development there became an oil boom beginning in 1860).
 However, the drill Philo Stocking used in 1865 became stuck before it reached oil, but he made sure to retain oil and gas rights to land he sold, which later made him rich.
 The large Sistersville Oil Field was only confirmed in 1891, with the "Joshua Russell Pole Cat No. 1", successfully drilled by Russell and Edward Paden near Pole Cat creek after they drained salt water for a year.
 The find proved one of the more productive wells in the field, still producing oil (some refined as gasoline) in 1925.
 The find occurred as the oil fields in Oil City, Pennsylvania (developed beginning 1861) were running dry and technology had progressed to drain the initial water cap above the oil.
 Within a few years, Sistersville had ballooned into a city of 15,000 people.
 In 1893, Sisterville (briefly) was the "oil capital of the world".
 Unlike some of the Pennsylvania boom towns which became ghost towns, Sistersville invested in infrastructure, and the railroad had arrived in 1884.
 A spur connected Sistersville to the county seat at Middlebourne.

-A disastrous flood of the Ohio River in 1913 (which crested at 51.5 feet at Wheeling upriver and 69.9 feet downriver at Cincinnati) caused considerable damage in Sistersville, Otherwise, the disasters Sistersville faced usually involved fire, long before a 1970 fire that destroyed a historic downtown block.
-Sistersville long had several fire brigades or pumping companies.
-A gasoline plant was built at the oil field and in 1911 the Carter Oil company built the world's largest gasoline print south of SIstersville, which had an explosion in 1913 but rebuilt, such that the American Petroleum Institute cited for its gas development work in 1925.
-Sistersville took pride in Tyler High School graduate Cecil H. Underwood (1922- 2008) who at age 22 represented the county in the House of Delegates, and became the youngest-ever West Virginia governor in 1956, then in 1996 was elected again and became the state's oldest governor.
+A disastrous flood of the Ohio River in 1913 (which crested at 51.5 feet at Wheeling upriver and 69.9 feet downriver at Cincinnati) caused considerable damage in Sistersville.
+Otherwise, the disasters Sistersville faced usually involved fire: long before a 1970 fire that destroyed a historic downtown block, Sistersville had several fire brigades or pumping companies.
+A gasoline plant was built at the oil field and in 1911 the Carter Oil company built the world's largest gasoline refinery south of Sistersville, which had an explosion in 1913 but was rebuilt, such that the American Petroleum Institute cited Sistersville for its exemplary gas development work in 1925.
+Sistersville took pride in Tyler High School graduate Cecil H. Underwood (1922–2008) who at age 22 represented the county in the House of Delegates, and became the youngest-ever West Virginia governor in 1956, then in 1996 was elected again and became the state's oldest governor.